It's Snow Time for Kaylee

-Natural performer Kaylee has put her dancing shoes back on after her medical journey.
-Now she can't wait to slip on her snow shoes for her wish.
+Natural performer Kaylee put her dancing shoes back on after her medical journey.
+Now she's also slipped on her snow boots for her wish!

 Diagnosis on eve of birthday